Tailormap/tailormap-api/README.md

 - Java 11 JDK
 - Maven 3.8.4 or higher
-- Docker 1.9 or higher (this requirement can be skipped if you don't need to build the docker image or build release artifacts)
+- Docker 20.10.x with buildx 0.9 or higher (this requirement may be skipped if you don't need to build the docker images or build release artifacts)

 ### Basic procedure: